finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 # trading-algo-0.1

-A simple stock trading algorithm, backtested for 5 years from Sep 1 2017 to Sep 1 2022.
+A stock trading algorithm, backtested for 5 years from Sep 1 2017 to Sep 1 2022.
+This algorithm has been developed to test a simple trading strategy and evaluate its performance in managing a stock portfolio.
+I have conducted this project to improve my programming and financial skills, alongside showcasing my abilities.
 ![alt text](https://github.com/finn-corbett/trading-algo-0.1/blob/main/Images%20V2/Portfolio.png)

 ## Table of Contents